-Arizona 97 is a short route connecting Arizona 96 to US 93.
+SR 97 is a short highway connecting SR 96 to U.S. 93.
 The route was added to the state highway system on December 16, 1962.

-Arizona 97 does not directly serve any communities, but connects Bagdad and the Bagdad Mine to US 93.
+SR 97 does not directly serve any communities, but connects Bagdad and the Bagdad Mine to U.S. 93.
 The road was added to the State Highway System at the request of Yavapai County to serve the residents of Bagdad.

-mountains toward Arizona 96.
+mountains toward SR 96.
 All of these wash crossings

 are at-grade (no bridges are built on the route), so this